reactjs/react.dev/content/docs/refs-and-the-dom.md

 > Note
 >
 > The examples below have been updated to use the React.createRef() API introduced in React 16.3.
-If you are using an earlier release of React, we recommend using [#callback-refs](callback refs) instead.
+If you are using an earlier release of React, we recommend using [callback refs](#callback-refs) instead.

 ### Creating Refs